bobbycomet/Appify/README.md

 ## A Note for Windows Users

 If you are coming from Windows, one thing to know: Linux has two main ways to distribute apps.
-A `.deb` file is like an installer, the equivalent of a `.exe` setup wizard.
+A `.deb` (each distro type has its own version of something similar) file is like an installer, the equivalent of a `.exe` setup wizard.
 An `.AppImage` is a self-contained portable file you can just run directly without installing anything, similar to a portable `.exe`.
 If you are on Ubuntu, Linux Mint, Pop!_OS, or any Debian-based distro, the `.deb` is the recommended choice.
 If your distro is not listed below or you just want something portable, the AppImage will work on almost any modern Linux system.

 ---